zc.buildout vs. "plain" setuptools

 After bootstrapping, a developer can ensure that her environment is

-in a known state by running (or re-running) the bin/buildout
+in a known state by running (or re-running) the bin/buildout command

 created by the bootstrap script.
 This command parses the buildout.cfg